-- Before you go out on drive, check your camera for a fully charged battery (+ fully charged spare), storage media + spares, then set your ISO speed, and your settings for the anticipated conditions out on drive, and be ready for that quick shot with very little or no warning.
+- Before you go out on drive, always check your camera for a fully charged battery (+ fully charged spare), storage media spare cards.
+Carefully check your ISO speed, and all your settings for the anticipated conditions out on drive, and be ready for that quick shot with very little, or no warning.

-- Turn the camera on and set to automatic “sleep mode” so all you need do is focus and shoot.
+- Turn the camera on, and set it to automatic “sleep mode”, so all you need do is focus and shoot.

-- Always take a quick shot to at least have got a safety shot, and then check the playback in case you need make any adjustments to the settings before you start shooting.
+- Always take a quick shot on your approach to a subject, and then check the playback in case you need make any adjustments to the settings before you start shooting.

-- Most guides are trained to ask about “special needs”, but before you leave, make a point to discuss the drive with your field guide and politely advise them that photography is the reason why you are there, and to try and work with you in understanding what a photographer needs.
+- Most guides are trained to ask about “special needs”, but before you leave, make a point to discuss the drive with your field guide, and politely advise them that photography is the reason why you are there, and ask them to work with you, in the understanding of what a photographer requires when photographing a subject.

-- Always cover your camera with a large towel and hold it on your lap.
-(Game viewing vehicles do bounce around and loose cameras will end up either on the floor or, worse still on the road without you ever noticing the loss until you need it!)
-The towel and lens cloth are quickly removable and the camera is ready for any sudden action.
+- Always cover your camera with a large towel, and hold it on your lap. *Game viewing vehicles do bounce around, and loose cameras will end up either on the floor or, worse still, on the road, without you ever noticing the loss until you need it!
+The towel and lens cloth are quickly removable, and the camera is always ready for any sudden action.

-- Early morning and afternoon light are the best times for capturing images.
-The sun’s rays are travelling through a horizontally deeper atmosphere and are filtered to give a warm rich effect.
+- Early morning, and afternoon light are the best times for capturing images. *The sun’s golden rays are travelling through a horizontally deeper atmosphere, and are filtered to give a warm rich effect.

-- When you start your drive, consider the direction, which you will travel, and the effect, which it will have on the available light, and subjects, which you will be photographing.
-Try to plan the trip so that the sun is behind you or at ninety degrees to the vehicle.
+- When you start your drive, consider the direction, in which you will travel, and the effect, which it will have on the available light, and subjects, which you will be photographing.
+Try to plan the trip so the sun is behind you, or at ninety degrees to the vehicle.

 - When in doubt, use a flash to fill shadow.
 It fills foreground, the back and side lighting work well.
 If it fails to fill the foreground, you will still have the chance of capturing good side / back lit subjects. *If you don’t try, you will never know.

 - If you are caught with a short lens.
-Try to tell the story about the place where the animal was seen and its relationship with its surroundings.
-(Don’t forget the “one third / one third” composition theory.)
+Try to tell the story about the place where the animal was seen and its relationship with its surroundings. *Don’t forget the “Rule of thirds” composition theory.

-- Try to place light coloured animals or birds against a dark back ground and vice versa.
+- Try to place light coloured animals, or birds against a darker back ground, and vice versa.

 - Emotions in animals and birds make dramatic shots.
-Try to tell a story to someone who never saw the scene, in your shot.
+Always try to tell a story to someone who never saw the scene, in your shot.

 - Where possible, ask your field guide to manoeuvre the vehicle so that all the photographers on the vehicle, have an equal chance at getting a good shot.
-Wait until all have had their shots and then ask if everyone has finished.
+Wait until all have had their shots, and only then ask if everyone has finished.
 If you have got the shots you want, respect those who have not yet got their shots, and give them the time they require.

-- If the vehicle is bouncing along at speed it is acceptable to politely ask the field guide to slow down.
-It is wrong for the animals to be scared away as much as it is not good for the vehicle, the passengers and the expensive equipment falling and breaking.
+- If the vehicle is bouncing along at speed, it is acceptable to politely ask the field guide to slow down.
+It is wrong for the animals to be scared away, as much as it is not be good for the vehicle, the passengers, and any expensive equipment falling and breaking.

-- Listen carefully to the field guide who should warn passengers of overhead obstructions or potholes even though you may be completely engrossed in your equipment.
+- Listen carefully to the ranger who should warn passengers of overhead obstructions, or potholes even though you may be completely engrossed in your equipment.

-- Listen for alarm calls of birds, monkeys, and animals.
+- Listen for alarm calls of birds, baboons, monkeys, and other animals.
 Try to see what those creatures are looking at.
 They will tell you that predators are around.

 - Face the camera body downwards when removing the lens, and have the dust cover waiting to cover or other lens close at hand, to minimise the time while the hole is open.

 - As a passenger in a game viewing vehicle, I find a monopod to be ideal.
 While travelling, leave the clips unsecured and the pole loose in its sleeve.
-You simply have to raise the camera to eye-height and lock the clips to take a photograph. (*Beanbags, and even a rolled-up bath towel, are very versatile camera supports but can only be used in certain applications.)
+You simply have to raise the camera to eye-height, and lock the clips to take a photograph. (*Beanbags, and even a rolled-up bath towel, are very versatile camera supports but can only be used in certain applications.)